 Assets and liabilities that are measured at fair value on a nonrecurring basis relate primarily to our tangible property and equipment, goodwill, and other intangible assets, which are re-measured when the derived fair value is below carrying value on our consolidated balance sheets.
 For these assets and liabilities, we do not periodically adjust carrying value to fair value except in the event of impairment.
 When we determine that impairment has occurred, the carrying value of the asset is reduced to fair value and the difference is recorded to loss from impairment in our consolidated statements of operations and comprehensive loss.
-We did not record any significant charges to assets measured at fair value on a nonrecurring basis during the three months ended April 30, 2016 and 2015.
+During the three and nine months ended October 31, 2016, we recorded a \$0.1 million loss on impairment of long-lived assets in our consolidated statements of operations and comprehensive loss.
+This impairment was taken on an asset group classified as an asset held for sale on our consolidated balance sheet as of October 31, 2016, (as disclosed in Note 5, "Consolidated Balance Sheet Detail").
+This impairment was determined based on Level 2 inputs, as the valuation methodologies used to determine impairment considered a purchase and sale agreement from a potential buyer of the asset group.